Acceleratio/docs-sqlmanager/activation/licensing-faqs.md

 * Consultant License Call Home: Once activated on a SQL server or on a workstation, the Consultant license must to be re-activated every 30 days.
 * The license file generated for the offline activation is only valid for 72 hours.
 If you try to activate SQLDocKit with a license file generated more than 72 hours prior to your activation attempt, the activation process will fail.
 * The SQLDocKit Service is not available with the Consultant license.
 This also means that the following features are unavailable due to this restriction:
-Automatic Snapshots
+  * Automatic Snapshots
-Automatic Data Retention
+  * Automatic Data Retention
-Automatic Subscriptions
+  * Automatic Subscriptions
-Automatic Security Management
+  * Automatic Security Management

 > Please note!
-All these actions can still be manually executed. <
+All these actions can still be manually executed.

+# Are there any trial limitations?

+The SysKit SQL Manager trial version has the following limitations:

+* Limited information is available in the generated documentation and exported reports.
+Exporting files to Word or Excel formats is not available.
+You can see what the exported reports and documentation look like in the full version.

+If you would like to learn more about SQLDocKit features, contact us and we will be more than happy to organize a demo for you and your colleagues to show SQLDocKit at its full strength.